Money Matters

 Making Tax Digital (MTD) is part of the government’s ongoing plan to ensure all taxpayers use software for accounting and reporting that relates to tax.

-As happened with MTD for VAT, clients will turn to accountants for advice and guidance.
 More than this, the government is again likely to rely at least partially on accountants to educate their clients about the requirements.

-Making Tax Digital for ITSA provides opportunities:
+Making Tax Digital for Income Tax provides opportunities:

 • Clients can modernise their accounting processes, to get the benefits of reduced admin and a closer, more active relationship with their accountant.